This post may contain affiliate links, read my full disclosure here.

 Don’t Forget to Clean Your Water Containers

-It’s important to know how to properly prepare water storage containers before you add water.
+Wash out and clean your water storage containers before you add water.
 In emergencies that may not be possible, but when the situation allows and calls for it, this is important to include in the process.
-For more information about this, see this article: How To Clean Your Water Container For Safer Water Storage.

 5 Practical Water Purifying Methods You Should Know